I would like to thank all of you who are reading our blogs and news as you are in one way or another - part of making this world a better place.

 Food Security at Richmond Vale Academy

 The year's headline – pointing towards several focused efforts to our own food production.
-This has meant that our vegetable garden has experienced a total make over with new irrigation systems, new beds, and improved compost system, seedlings and seed production.
+This has meant that our vegetable garden has experienced a total make over with new irrigation system, new beds, and improved compost system, seedlings and seed production.
 An additional acre of vegetable and staple production is in process of being established in the old lime orchard by the kitchen.

-To produce more locally organic proteins, a new free-range chicken production has been set up and the daily production of eggs are around 140.
+To produce more locally organic proteins, a new free-range chicken production has been set up and the daily production of eggs is around 140.
 The pig production is working according to the plan which means that we can eat a pig per month, which was the goal.

 In July – teachers and students put a lot of efforts into transforming an old chemical banana field to a new organic sheep meat production.
 By the end of 2019 we will be able to feed ourselves with two sheep per month and have enough field space to add two cows for dairy production.